 No. All our bookwork tasks remain the same.
-And as we transition out of Covid protocols, teachers are able to physically mark the books, so there is already a reduction in the amount of Toddle uploads done for completed tasks.
+As we transition out of COVID protocols, teachers can physically mark the books, so there is already a reduction in the amount of Toddle uploads done for completed tasks.

 5. Is the internet the only medium used for research and inquiries?